groupme/BotExamples/dotnet/DinoBot/README.md

 ### Customization
 You can set App Settings variables in Azure to change who can address DinoBot.

-- `CanAddressDino`: A comma-delimited list of user IDs that can use the "hey dinobot" command
+- `CanAddressDino`: A comma-delimited list of user IDs that can use the "hey dinobot" command.
+Should be lower case.
-- `DinoAddressTrigger`: A comma-delimited list of phrases that Dinobot will respond to
+- `DinoAddressTrigger`: A comma-delimited list of phrases that Dinobot will respond to.
+Should be lower case.

 These settings can be tested locally by creating a `local.settings` file in the `DinoBot` project and including them under `Values`.
 Do not deploy `local.settings` to Azure as it will be ignored.